Skip to main content

 Christina Pavin Studentin der IB Hochschule beim Hochschulwochende

-"Friday is the shortest lecture day – and yet it's somehow long," laughs Christina Pavin, a Health Education student.
-For her, the university weekend starts online – and while that's practical, she sometimes wishes for more variety.
-But once the in-person phase begins, that's when the real magic starts.
+"Friday is the shortest lecture day – and yet it's somehow long," Christina Pavin says with a laugh.
+For her, the university weekend starts in online format – and although that's practical, she sometimes wishes for more variety.
+But once the in-person phase begins, the real magic of the university weekend begins.

-Teaching in the part-time Health Education and Applied Therapy Sciences programs takes place on university weekends.
-Unlike the full-time Psychology or Digital Health programs with weekday schedules, these students spend Friday to Sunday together.
+Teaching in the part-time Health Education programmes or the training-integrated Applied Therapy Science programme takes place at university weekends.
+Unlike the full-time Psychology or Digital Health programmes with teaching times within the week, students spend a lot of time together from Friday to Sunday.